abotica/PTO-Manager/README.md

-This is the practical assignment for my Internet Programming course.
+This was the practical assignment for my Internet Programming course written in HTML, CSS and JS.

 # **Assignment**